ChocolateLoverRaj/gsc-debug-board/README.md

 # GSC Debug Cable / Board
 Information about my GSC Debug Cables / Boards

+## Looking for someone to sell this in Europe
+There are a lot of international buyers located in europe who either buy from eBay or contact me to buy it directly from me.
+Either way, shipping is slow and expensive.
+It would be really good for them if someone could buy this PCB directly from a manufacturer in bulk and resell it in Europe similar to what I do in the US.
+Contact me if you would like to do this.

 > [!IMPORTANT]
 > Attention buyers from outside the US, especially Canada: Depending on the country, you can save a significant amount of money on shipping if you buy outside of eBay.
 See the [Pirate Ship Rates](https://www.pirateship.com/simple-export-rate) and [Insurance Rates](https://support.pirateship.com/en/articles/1068431-does-pirate-ship-offer-insurance#h_7256b8b35d) ($1).
 Contact [my email](mailto:paranjperajas@gmail.com) or [Chrultrabook forum account](https://forum.chrultrabook.com/u/chocolateloverraj/activity) to buy.